papa107/papa-store/Tutorial-1.1.md

+#Tutorial 1.1 - Creating an HTTP Trigger using Cloud Functions
+In this tutorial you will learn how to create an HTTP trigger and then run it in Google Cloud Platform's serverless Cloud Functions platform.

-Step 1
+##Step 1

-Create an HTTP function
+###Create an HTTP function

 Learn how to: